Ooh La La (Faces song): Releases

 In addition to being the closing title track of the Faces' final studio album, the Faces version of the song appeared as a US single in May 1973.
 The first compilation on which the Faces version appeared was the album Snakes and Ladders / The Best of Faces.
 It appeared again on the 1999 Faces retrospective Good Boys...
 When They're Asleep and then also on the 2004 four-disc box set Five Guys Walk into a Bar....
 It appeared on the Ronnie Wood greatest hits compilation Ronnie Wood Anthology: The Essential Crossexion, where Wood stated in the liner notes that he always thinks of Lane when he plays it.

 Certifications

 Ronnie Lane versions

 Lane recorded his own version with his new group Slim Chance soon after leaving Faces in 1973; it featured lyrics slightly altered from those he wrote for the Faces version.
 Although his studio version was never released during his lifetime, it appeared as the title track of the 2014 Slim Chance compilation Ooh La La: An Island Harvest.
 Lane regularly performed the song at concerts and on radio shows throughout his solo career until he retired from the music business in 1993, due to bad health.

 Rod Stewart version

-Rod Stewart covered the song on his 1998 solo album When We Were the New Boys in tribute to the recently deceased Lane.
-It was released in May 1998 as the lead single from the album, and became a top 40 hit in the U.S. and top 20 in the UK.
+British singer and songwriter Rod Stewart covered "Ooh La La" for his 18th studio album, When We Were the New Boys (1998), in tribute to the recently deceased Lane.
+It was released in May 1998, by Warner Bros., as the lead single from the album and became a top-20 hit in the UK as well as a top-40 hit in the US (his final to date on the latter).
+The accompanying music video was directed by Randee St. Nicholas.